Ugrammer/UniversalMer-v2.0/README.md

-# UNIVERSAL-MER
+# UniversalMer
-  This is a command line tool for k-mer counting with all possible sizes of k at once.
+  A k-mer counting tool for multiple sizes of k at once.
 # OVERVIEW
-<p>Universal-Mer is a k-mer counting tool for all possible size of k at once.
-More than typical k-mer counting tools, the program can summarize the exact counting result of  1-mers to  l-mers at once where l = the length of longest repeated substring in an input sequence where the maximum length now is set to 100000-mers.
-In the case k > l, all of k-mers surely occur only once in the input so the number of them  can be computed by L-k+1.
-The program can  report exactly the number of all repeat (freq>1) and unique(freq = 1) mers , and the number of all possible substrings of the sequences without cutting off any low frequency mers. </p>
-<p>Input files can be text or fasta format.The input alphabet now is only {A, C, G, T}.
-The text file input will be concerned as fasta format without description line.
-After counting and building the database of all possible length k of k-mer completed, User can choose a size of k in the menu to count a histogram, dump k-mers, query substrings, and summarize all possible k.</p>
-<p>The program count k-mers regardless canonical form.
-However, the option of canonical form counting is available in the program menu.
-The canonical k-mers counting may require a quite more time than the ordinary form.
-The time and memory for building a database depend on the length of input sequences (m) and  the longest repeated substring in the sequences (n), which are in O(mn).
-If the memory is insufficient, the program will run slower.
-In the experiment of a very long sequence (~200 millions bp from Fragaria Vesca), with CPU apple M1, RAM 16 GB, the program need approximately 30 GB of memory (insufficient memory) and use 2000 - 2500 seconds for building the database.
-With this database, the program can summarize the number of the distinct repeat and unique substrings of 1-mer to 4715-mer(longest repeated substring) within 30 seconds.</p>
-<p>The program is suitable for works that want to count several large k of k-mers and suitable for to see the overview of the number of distinct repeat and unique for all possible size of k-mers at once.</p>
+<p>UniversalMer is a k-mer counting tool for multiple size of k at once.The program counts and summarizes the exact frequency of all k-mers from 1-mer up to a user-defined maximum length (kmax).
+This kmax can be specified as any length or can be automatically determined by the longest repeated patterns found in the input sequence.</p>
+<p>The available sequence alphabets support are DNA, RNA, and protein.
+The Input file must be fasta format with .txt or .fasta or .fna. </p>
+<p>The program offers several output options:
+    * Dumping all k-mers: Outputs a complete list of every k-mer found.
+    * Dumping chosen k-mer patterns: Provides lists of repeated or singleton k-mers.
+    * Dumping the k-mer spectrum: Generates a summary of k-mer frequencies.
+    * Note: The program does not support canonical k-mer counting.
+You can use the output files with other programs to find canonical patterns. </p>
+<p>The efficiency of the program depends on the sequence length (in base pairs) and the number of unique patterns.
+Memory Usage:
+    * For an input sequence of 6 million base pairs, generating 1 billion patterns with a maximum k-mer length of 20,000, the memory usage is approximately 70-80 GB.
+    * For shorter input lengths ranging from 20,000 to 1 million base pairs, the memory usage is much lower, from 8 MB to 150 MB, for 20 thousand to 1.5 million patterns with a maximum k-mer length of 30 to 300.
+Running Time:
+    * Based on our experiments, for an input length of 6 million base pairs, which yields 1 billion patterns with a maximum k-mer size of 20,000, the running time is approximately 4500-5000 seconds.
+    * For smaller inputs (20,000 to 1 million base pairs) generating 20 thousand to 1.5 million patterns with the maximum k-mer sizes of 30 to 300, the running time ranges from 100 milliseconds to 6 seconds.</p>

 # REQUIREMENT
   **OS:** Windows10, MacOS_ARM64, MacOS_X64 <br>
-  **RAM:** 8-64 GB, depend on the large size of the input sequence, approximately 32 GB for 200 million bp up. <br>
+  **RAM:** 8-64 GB, depend on the large size of the input sequence and output patterns.
+We recommend RAM 32 GB for 200 million bp up. <br>

 # NAME :
-  UniversalMer  - A k-mer counting tool for all possible size of k at once.
+  UniversalMer -The k-mer counting tool for multiple sizes of k at once.

 # SYNOPSIS:
-  UniversalMer [OPTIONS][FILE]
+   universalmer [OPTIONS][FILE][DUMP][K-SIZE]

 # DESCRIPTION:

-        -b FILE : to build new Universal-mer database with an input file (FILE).
-        -l  FILE : to load Universal-mer database from FILE. (xxx.Umer) or (xxx.umer) -h : to see how to use the program
+ [OPTIONS]: For specifying maximum k and alphabet

+        -k<maximum lenght> : Example: -k100 for maximum k length = 100 (counting 1-mers to 100-mers)
+        -a<alphabet> : -ad for DNA alphabet = {A,C,G,T}
+                       -ar for RNA alphabet = {A,C,G,U}
+                       -ap for protein alphabet =  {A,C,D,E,F,G,H,I,K,L,M,N,P,Q,R,S,T,V,W,Y}
+        -n : For not saving output file
+        -t : For count and saving spectrum file -m<minimum frequency>: Example: -m100 for minimum frequency = 100

+    [FILE]: For specifying an input path
-  If option is -b  FILE must be a text file or a fasta format file.<br>
+            Use a filename.fasta or .fna or .txt with fasta format

-  If option is -l  FILE must be a universal-mer database file with the extension '.umer' or '.Umer'. <br>
+    [DUMP]: For specifying dumping with singletons or not -d<type>:
+                  -d  :  Dump repeats and singleton k-mers -dx :  Dump only repeats k-mer without singleton k-mers

+    [K-SIZE]:For specifying the size of k for dumping Range of k's : Use '-' for a range of k such as 10-100 Multiple k's : Use space between each size such as 28 38 55 65 A Single k   : Use only one k for a single size such as 55

+EXAMPLE:
+    universalmer -k250 -ad dna1.fasta -dx 28-100
+    universalmer -k250 -ap protein1.fasta -d 28 55 100 230
+    universalmer -k150 -ar rna1.fasta -dx 55
+    universalmer -k100 -n dna2.fasta -d 55
+    universalmer -k55 dna3.fasta
+    universalmer -k55 -m20 dna3.fasta

-  If there is no argument, program will search for a database file (Universal_merDB.umer) in the same folder with the program.<br>
+NOTE: The output will be created in the same folder of the executable file
-  After already building or loading a database, you can follow the instruction of the program to choose menu. <br>
+      If -a<alphabet> is not specified, the default alphabet will be DNA alphabet
+      If -d, -dx is not specified,  the default will be as -dx 1-maximumk Minimum frequency is 2 by default.
+If it is more than 2 the singletons won't be counted Save spectrum file -t must be used together with -d to choose k spectrum Use universal -h or -help for help

 # HOW TO USE THE PROGRAM

    Go to the directory of the executable file at  /bin/MacOs/UniversalMer.  <br>
-   If there is no database file, run the program to count all possible k-mers first by.
+   Assume that the input file is in directory /input/xxx.fasta run command

-       % ./UniversalMer -b  /input/xxx.fasta
+       % ./UniversalMer -k1000 -n /input/xxx.fasta

-   The program will build the database of all possible size k-mer.
-   After building database completed, you can choose the menu of the program.
-If the database already exist, you can run the program with it for the next time by

-       % ./UniversalMer -l  Universal_merDB.umer

-  !
-Please don't forget to backup the database file for using in the next time.
-If not, the database file will be deleted when you create a new one.
+   The program will count k-mers of k = 1 to 1000 from xxx.fasta without save patterns file.
+   CAUTION: Please concern the number of singleton patterns before dumping.
+Some chosen k may consume 10 GB up.

 # OUTPUT
-  * Universal_merDB.Umer is the default database file generated in the same folder of the executable file.
+  * The program will save output files in the same folder with the executable file.
-  * xxxmerHisto.txt is the report of histogram of xxx-mer
+  * Allrepeatspattern.csv is the file of all patterns of 1-mers to kmax-mers.
-  * xxxmerCanonicalHisto.txt is the report of histogram of xxx-mer reducing canonical form.
+  * repeatsPatterns.csv is the file of repeat patterns of m-mers to n-mers as specified by user.
-  * xxx_mersData.txt is the xxx-mers text file with ordinary form.
-  * xxx_mersCanodata.txt is the xxx-mers text file reducing canonical form.
+  * singletonPatterns.csv is the file of singleton patterns of m-mer to n-mers as specified by user.
-  * allKsummarize.txt is the report of the number of distinct repeat and unique 1-mers to l-mers (the length of longest repeated substring).
+  * kmersspectrum.csv is the file of spectrum information of m-mer to n-mers as specified by user.
+  * Note: if you choose -m to define minimum frequency > 2, the singleton pattern dumping will not be active.

 # EXAMPLE
   * The running program pics place in the folder /Output/ <br>
-  * The example of a database file and of input sequence files place in the folder /Example/ <br>
-  * The DNA input sequences used in the experiments of our work place in the folder /input/ <br>
+  * The list of DNA input sequence used in the experiment of our work place in the folder /input/ <br>

-# BASIC OF UNIVERSAL MER CODING
+# BASIC OF UNIVERSALMER CODING
   If you want to study the basic of Universal mer please visit at..<br>
   ..coming soon..